michaeljclark/vf128/README.md

 |:---------------------------------|:---------------------------------|
 | (0-3) x 8-bit packed exponent    | (0-15) x 8-bit packed mantissa   |

+The exponent payload is an unbiased little-endian two's complement signed integer.
+The exponent payload contains the equivalent of the IEEE 754 exponent less the bias, so unpacking the exponent requires one addition.

+The mantissa payload is a little-endian unsigned integer with explicit leading 1 added, and right-shifted so there are no trailing zeros.
+The point is to the right of the leading one thus the exponent is the same as the normalized IEEE 754 exponent.

 ### float7

 The _vf128_ format contains an embedded format called _float7_ which